 Towards the conclusion of every annual national CIOT mobilization, an observational survey of safety belt use has been conducted throughout the state of Florida.
-This report documents the results of the 2019 annual statewide safety belt use survey, completed during the months of May and June.
-The survey was conducted by PRG.
+This report documents the results of the 2022 annual statewide safety belt use survey, completed and conducted during the month of June by PRG.